SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter39.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 39
-title: Chapter 39 - Foundations Beneath the Crown
+Title: Chapter 39 - Foundations Beneath the Crown
-layout: default
 ---

 ## *The Silk of Fate*